+On this page...
-iSCSI Initiator Configuration

-This page load balances the K2 Media Client's iSCSI connection to the K2 Storage System.
-The iSCSI adapters on your K2 Media Server or servers are listed here as iSCSI targets.

-For pre-defined K2 Storage System (Levels 2, 2R, 3, 3R), the K2 System Configuration application determines the iSCSI target to which each K2 Media Client subscribes, based on the bandwidth values that you enter.
-This enforces policies by which each K2 Media Client has sufficient bandwidth for its intended use and no individual iSCSI target is oversubscribed.

-For custom K2 Storage Systems (Level 4), qualified system designers can view subnets to help assign iSCSI targets.
+iSCSI Initiator × 🖶 iSCSI Initiator Configuration - 10.16.40.65 Configuration Available iSCSI targets Bridge Server 10.16.40.67 iSCSI Target IP Address 192.168.0.100 Bandwidth Subscribed Bandwidth Available This page load balances the K2 Media Client's iSCSI connection to the K2 Storage System.
+The iSCSI adapters on your K2 Media Server or Bandwidth subscription and target assignment servers are listed here as Enter this client's bandwidth requirements by clicking the Modify button.
+Based on the bandwidth input, an appropriate target will be assigned to this client. iSCSI targets.
+Current bandwidth subscription (MB\Sec) : 0 Modify..
+For pre-defined K2 Storage Assigned target : 🗌 Secondary target : View Subnets... -System levels, the K2 System Configuration application determines the < Back Next > Cancel iSCSI target to which each K2 Media Client subscribes, Click Modify.
+The Bandwidth Input dialog box opens. based on the bandwidth MX iSCSI Client Bandwidth Input × values that you enter.
+This enforces policies by which Channel count and bit rate each K2 Media Client has Audio type : 16 bit PCM • sufficient bandwidth for its Encoder video type MPEG • intended use and no Number of encoder channels Encoder bitrate (Mbps) ÷ ÷ individual iSCSI target is oversubscribed.
+Number of decoder channels ÷ Maximum decoder bitrate (Mbps): • For custom K2 Storage Track count per channel Systems (Level 4 or 40), Number of video tracks qualified system designers Number of audio tracks ÷ can view subnets to help assign iSCSI targets.
+Number of timecode tracks ÷ Number of ancillary data tracks ÷ Total bandwidth (MB\sec) : Assign Portal Cancel Calculate Enter the channel count, bit rate, and track count per channel information according to your intended use of the K2 Media Client.

-Click Modify.
-The Bandwidth Input dialog box opens.

-Enter the channel count, bit rate, and track count per channel information according to your intended use of the K2 Media Client.

 Click Calculate and verify that the total bandwidth is correct according to the system design for your shared storage system.
 You should be configuring your highest bandwidth K2 Media Clients first, to ensure that they are distributed equally across iSCSI targets.
 To verify this, while you are on this page for your first K2 Media Client, you can temporarily enter information and calculate the bandwidth for each of your K2 Media Clients and compare bandwidth values.
 Click Assign Portal, then OK to confirm.
 If you have a redundant K2 Storage System, the K2 System Configuration application makes the appropriate assignment to the redundant server, as reported in the Secondary target box.
 Click Next.

+Do this...

-Completing the Configuration Wizard
+Completing the Configuration WizardClick Finish.

-Click Finish.
 The K2 Media Client restarts and the wizard closes.